Dec 7th, “a date which will live in infamy”

 Years back we wanted to understand that Sunday morning so we traveled to Pearl Harbor to fly the routes of that morning.
 This is the story of that flight.
 We’d been planning it for months, paperwork filed with official channels asking for permission, route and mission decided on, all was good to go!
 The time had come to put the flight in the air.
 It was a beautiful clear morning 15 March as we meet the team at the gate of the airport.
 The day before we’d all meet in Rob’s hangar and went over the flight we’d been planning for months.
 The maps were pulled out and spread on the table, historic photographs of the day laid about, the route was selected and timed with my shot list making sure we can accomplish all that we had planned.
 Our flight path wasn’t one we came up with but one that followed from the morning attack on Pearl Harbor, December 7th, 1941.

 After that, there was the preflighting of the 172.
 I’m always comforted when I see the pilot have the POH in hand and running down the list as we get ready to go.
-Stab the wing tanks, plug in headsets, seat belts fastened and with a yell out the window ,“Clear!,” the prop turns and the engine kicks over.
-Then there is the warm up and initial systems check.
+Stab the wing tanks, plug in headsets, seat belts fastened and with a yell out the window, “Clear!,” the prop turns and the engine kicks over.
+Then there is the warm-up and initial systems check.
 Then there is talking to the tower so you can taxi.
-Then there is taxing over to the run up area and doing the last engine run up for oil pressure.
-An hour has past before at 07:15 its wheels up and in the air heading for our rendezvous.
+Then there is taxing over to the run-up area and doing the last engine run-up for oil pressure.
+An hour has passed before at 07:15 its wheels up and in the air heading for our rendezvous.

-The radio came to life, a flight of Black Hawks were on their way into Wheeler.
+The radio came to life, a flight of Black Hawks was on their way into Wheeler.
 They were calling the tower.
-We heard no response and then the radio cracked to life clearing them.
-Rob waited a second and called the tower.
+We heard no response and then the radio crackled to life clearing them.
+Rob waited for a second and called the tower.
 The sweetest came across the radio answering back.
 “Ah good, I know her,” Rob said to us and he answered back.
 The two of them talked pleasantries and then got down to clearing our filed flight plan.
 With everything cleared, we had the next ten minutes to buzz the field and get the shots.
-That’s when the challenge begun.
+That’s when the challenge began.

 At the end of the day, we ended up back at Barbers Point.
 Barbers Point construction was well underway on Dec 7th but not active.
 While a bomb did fall nearby, many think it was not intentional.
 In the last waning light of the day, we wheeled out the SNJ on the deactivated base for our last couple of portraits for the day.
 Our flight occurred from 07:15-08:11, not too much different than that morning.
 Despite not going 100% as planned, it was an incredible flight and amazing day.
 It’s our history to honor, remember and pass on so it is never forgotten!